 Healing and Empowerment Practitioner Dr. Jennifer Nestell Recently Featured on Close Up Radio

-Jennifer “Dr. Jen” Nestell, PhD, is an experienced clinician specializing in depth psychology and trauma recovery.
-With a strong background in crisis response and mental health management, she has dedicated her practice to providing empathetic and authentic care to individuals across the country through tele-health services.
-Dr. Jen is passionate about empowering her clients to overcome trauma by cultivating resilience and self-awareness.
+Dr. Jennifer Nestell, Ph.D., is a psychologist specializing in depth psychology and trauma recovery.
+With licenses in Kansas, New Hampshire, and California, she offers a compassionate blend of traditional therapy and innovative healing practices.
+Her approach focuses on providing personalized care that empowers clients to overcome challenges and live fulfilling lives.

-Close Up Radio featured Jennifer Nestell, PhD in an interview with Jim Masters on Thursday, July 3rd at 4pm EST
+Close Up Radio recently featured Jennifer Nestell, PhD in an interview with Jim Masters on Thursday July 10th at 4pm EST

 Listen to the Podcast

-For more information about Jennifer “Dr. Jen” Nestell, PhD and her services, please visit https://phoenixrising.syte.net/ and https://www.linkedin.com/in/drjennestell/
+For more information about “Dr. Jen” Jennifer Nestell, PhD and the “Leave It at the Tree” program, please visit https://www.linkedin.com/in/drjennestell/

 Lou Ceparano